stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
 This also ensure that you can use a separate version of Python for each project.

-Where possible, use tools that compile Python.
-Some tools use [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/), which are modified versions of Python that are maintained by a third-party.
-The pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.
+Ensure that the tool compiles Python, rather downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
+The standlone builds are modified versions of Python that are maintained by a third-party.
+Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.
 [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) always download standalone builds when you use them to set up versions of Python.

 If your operating system includes a Python installation, avoid using it.
 This Python installation is for operating system tools.
 It is likely to use an older version of Python, and may not include all of the standard features.
 An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set the marker.